Jemurai/policy/policies/BCP_Policy.md

 # Business Continuity Policy

-This policy describes how {{company_name} will handle business continuity and disaster recovery.
+This policy describes how {{company_name}} will handle business continuity and disaster recovery.

 ## Contingency Planning